MobMonRob/DSL4GeometricAlgebra/README.md

 The project depends on the vecmath library in the refactured version of jogamp.
 Your can find this library [here](https://jogamp.org/deployment/java3d/1.7.1-build-20200222/vecmath.jar).
 Unfortunately there is no maven repository available.
 That is why you need to download the jar file manually and add it as a local depency of the project.
 To do this in the nebeans ide: Right-click on the depencies of the project and add the dependency manually.
 The group id is "org.jogamp.java3d", the artifactId is "vecmath" and the type is "jar". \
 Alternatively clone it from [GitHub](https://github.com/JogAmp/vecmath/tree/dev1.7.1), update the compiler version in it's pom.xml and build it.

+Clone and checkout
+1. [GeometricAlgebra](https://github.com/orat/GeometricAlgebra) (commit `d3398497d2b8827a04bd411f8c1d8c7882e3d95d`)
+2. [ConformalGeometricAlgebra](https://github.com/orat/ConformalGeometricAlgebra) (commit `b4167730834de81c0f3cd6726089293aff8728df`)

-Clone [GeometricAlgebra](https://github.com/orat/GeometricAlgebra/tree/181f2d7492b2c612339427d34a75271717edc06a) and [ConformalGeometricAlgebra](https://github.com/orat/ConformalGeometricAlgebra/tree/00ad2c32f311074e6b31ebd337da622bb099b9c2) and build those projects to have them available in your local Maven cache.
+and build those projects to have them available in your local Maven cache.

 ## Run
 In order to run the example invokation in the package 'de.dhbw.rahmlab.geomalgelang.App' make sure you successfully executed the steps [GraalVM Setup](https://github.com/MobMonRob/DSL4GeometricAlgebra#graalvm-setup) and [Dependencies Setup](https://github.com/MobMonRob/DSL4GeometricAlgebra#dependencies-setup) beforehand. \